vlandham/captain_z/out/captain_z.md

 As she turned back around to check that no one was watching her, she smacked face-to-face with that nastiest of cats, Hissy!

 Hissy had jumped up on the railing next to her and stuck its face out to scare her.
 Hissy started up a terrible fit of hissing and meowing.
-This startled Caption Z such that she stepped backward, tripped over the railing, and went falling head first over the side of the boat.
+This startled Captain Z such that she stepped backward, tripped over the railing, and went falling head first over the side of the boat.

 # 8